avysk/cnag/README.md

 ## Purpose

 This tool allows to issue "port-knocking" sequence for communicating with programs such as [knockd](https://zeroflux.org/projects/knock).
-The tool is very simple and can perform only TCP/SYN knocks.
+The tool is very simple and can perform only TCP/SYN knocks over IPv4.

 **While the tool is written in .NET Core, I have tested it only on Windows.
 It may or may not work under Linux and/or macOs.**